 Pharmacy courses in Ireland are completed on a minimum of a five-year program, as we explained in our a previous post.
-The new PSI-accredited Master degree (Level 9) involves practical placement of students throughout the five years of study, and not restricted to final year.
+The new PSI-accredited Master degree (Level 9) involves practical placement of students throughout the five years of study, and is not restricted to final year.

-The MPharm degree is now the requirement to practice as a pharmacist in Ireland.
+The Mpharm degree is now the requirement to practice as a pharmacist in Ireland.
 There is also Continuing Professional Development for practising pharmacists.

 To apply for admission into pharmacy schools in Ireland, Irish and EU students apply through CAO.
 It should be noted that the EU states also include EEA members (Iceland, Norway and Liechtenstein) and Switzerland.

-In the admission process, students from the EU have more advantage in both number of admitted applicants and cost of tuition.
+In the admission process, students from the EU have more advantage in both the number of admitted applicants and the cost of tuition.
 UK students are also considered as part of EU in the admission process.

 Ireland citizens who qualify do not pay tuition fees, as the Free Fees Initiative by the Government covers the fee.
 They only pay non-tuition costs.
 However, those who do not qualify pays the same tuition fees as the EU students.

 Fees for applicants offering pharmacy courses in Ireland are determined by the Higher Education Authority (HEA).